LocalTweets to LocalHealth: A Mental Health Surveillance Framework Based on Twitter Data: Data

 \subsection{Cleaning and splitting the data for model development}

 We filter the Twitter-CDC coupled data to remove BGs with no tweets (for any category and any year), and BGs not included in the CDC data.
 This filtering process removed 235 BGs, resulting in a final dataset of 765 BGs with corresponding Twitter and CDC data for five years.
 We refer to the cleaned version of the data as LocalTweets.
 Figure \ref{fig:data_properties} shows the distributional properties of the LocalTweets.
+We provide a detailed description of data properties in Appendices \ref{appendix:data_properties} and \ref{appendix:longitudinal_properties}.
+In the cleaned version of LocalTweets, we observe significantly fewer BGs from the Northeast region.
+Hence, we analyzed the effect of fewer BGs from the Northeast region on the space generalizability of the data.
+We observe that fewer BGs from the Northeast region do not hamper the space generalizability of the data and provide details in Appendix \ref{appendix:regional_dist}.

 We split the data differently for our two experimental settings namely, the forecasting setting and spatial extrapolation setting.
 For forecasting, we use all 2019 data as the test dataset and consider 2015 to 2018 data for model development.
 For the spatial extrapolation, we first divide the final set of 765 BGs into three splits (test, train, and validation) such that the distribution over ADI values and geographic regions is approximately held the same across splits, refer to Figure \ref{fig:data_properties}, panels C and D. We remove the BGs in test split, to create a proxy set of "unreported" BGs.
 We use 2015-19 data from the train and validation split for model development and report the performance on the unreported BGs (test split) of the year 2019.

 We denote LocalTweets as $D$, defined as follows: